MySmile/mysmile/docs/source/Technical Specifications/Content/PageParts.rst

      - no

    * - Right Column: Multimedia
-     - Photo or video that available in the Right Column
+     - Photo or video that are available in the Right Column
      - no
      - no
      - no